endiesworld/ec2-jenkins-server/README.md

 ### 2. Deploy Jenkins EC2 Instance

-Before running this, ensure that you have replaced the bucket name <jenkins-backup-bucket-project-emmanuel> with your project bucket name in both the user_data.sh and the backup_jenkins.sh files respectively.
+Before running this, ensure that you have replaced the bucket name <jenkins-backup-bucket-project-emmanuel> with your project bucket name in the terraform.tfvars file.

 ```bash
 cd ../terraform-ec2-jenkins